Unipisa/Softi-Workbench/additional-materials/workplace/SoftiStoryInventory.md

 # Softi moments - a first attempt

+*Disclaimer: Here is an incomplete proposal of items and related information to upload to Wikimedia for Softi.
+I am not sure I understand well enough how things work.
+So, please bear with me and send me comments, tips, etc. on how to keep on the right track.

+Here and there I have also put some of my doubts, in italic: You can find them searching for "Question".*

 ### Conventions

 Wikidata items to be created (to the best of my knowlegde) are identified as Q*xxx.